stephenreid321/metacrisisxyz/Welcome.md

 * [[The Metacrisis with Daniel Schmachtenberger – Part 1 – Green Pill 26]]
 * [[Superstructures with Daniel Schmachtenberger – Green Pill 32]]
 * [[MetacrisisDAO with Daniel Schmachtenberger – Green Pill 84]]

-The initial work of the DAO is likely to be oriented around [[Daniel's prompts from GreenPill 84]].

 ## Other great resources